rdhillon1016/java-playground/README.md

 You can have multiple top-level classes in a Java file, but only one `public` class.

+A resource is an object that must be closed after the program is finished with it.
+The try-with-resources statement ensures that each resource is closed at the end of the statement.
+Any object that implements java.lang.AutoCloseable, which includes all objects which implement java.io.Closeable, can be used as a resource.

 # Data Types

 - `float`: composed of significand (digits) and an exponent (base 2, tells you where the decimal is).
 32-bit single-precision.
 Always use `BigDecimal` if you need precise values, such as currency